Wait Until 8th: Why Parents are Making the Pledge - Baby Chick

 For many of us, the pandemic slowed life down.
-It caused us to pause, reflect and cherish the people in our lives.
+It caused us to pause, reflect, and cherish the people in our lives.
 Some of us spent more time outside, reconnecting with nature.
 Others opted to dive into their bookshelves stocked full of best-sellers we kept buying and intending to read but hadn’t gotten around to.
 Most of us focused more on the family.
 But despite the lessons we may have learned, it also meant a lot of isolation for our children.
 The lack of in-person exposure and socialization translated to an increased reliance on digital connection, and shocking data shows that in the past two years, media use for tweens and teens grew faster than in the four years before the pandemic.1

 Some have expected that a return to in-person school and regular extracurricular activities will reverse this trend, but that hasn’t happened so far.
-With kids filling up the empty minutes in their day on Snapchat, TikTok, Youtube, and Instagram, it’s easy to see why there’s less time to explore, spend time outside, and engage with friends and family in real life.
-Some parents feel powerless to the pull of ever-present technology, while others are concerned with long-term effects and are trying to challenge the status quo.
+With kids filling up the empty minutes in their day on Snapchat, TikTok, YouTube, and Instagram, it’s easy to see why there’s less time to explore, spend time outside, and engage with friends and family in real life.
+Some parents feel powerless against the pull of ever-present technology, while others are concerned with long-term effects and are trying to challenge the status quo.

 This is why parents are making the Wait Until 8th pledge.

-What is the Wait Until 8th Pledge?
+What Is the Wait Until 8th Pledge?

 Whether you’re looking for a way to bottle up your kid’s childhood just a little longer, or you are fearful of your child becoming disengaged, exposed to adult content, and addicted to their devices, you may be interested in making the Wait Until 8th pledge.